antrea-io/antrea/site/docs/main/ADOPTERS.md

 your web site like this: `**[Example](https://example.com)**`

 3. Below your name, describe your organization or yourself and how you make use of Antrea.
 Optionally, list the features of Antrea you are using.
+Please keep the line width at 80 characters maximum, and avoid trailing spaces.

 4. If you are willing to share contact details, e.g. your Twitter handle, etc. add a line where people can find you.